 “Life is very interesting… in the end, some of your greatest pains become your greatest strengths.” – Actress and recovering addict Drew Barrymore

 “As human beings, our greatness lies not so much in being able to remake the world… as in being able to remake ourselves.” – Mahatma Gandhi

 “Determine that the thing can and shall be done, and then we shall find the way.” – President Abraham Lincoln

 “Courage is not having the strength to go on; it is going on when you don’t have the strength.” – President Teddy Roosevelt

 “The ultimate measure of a man is not where he stands in moments of comfort and convenience but where he stands at times of challenge and controversy.” – Civil rights leader Dr. Martin Luther King Jr.

-There are many ways to have an inspirational recovery; reviewing your original purpose, setting goals, engaging in activities, scheduling, volunteering, and looking at motivational quotes, you can keep yourself interested and avoid the dangers of turning back to addiction.
+There are many ways to have an inspirational recovery; reviewing your original purpose, setting goals, engaging in activities, scheduling, volunteering, and looking at motivational quotes, following addiction recovery tips, you can keep yourself interested and avoid the dangers of turning back to addiction.